venoajie/trading-web-project/PROJECT_BLUEPRINT.md

-# <!-- FILENAME: PROJECT_BLUEPRINT.md -->
+# <!-- FILENAME: PROJECT_BLUEPRINT_RUNTIME.md -->
-# PROJECT BLUEPRINT: Trading App Web Service
+# PROJECT BLUEPRINT (RUNTIME): Trading App Web Service
 <!--
-This document is the canonical source of truth for the Trading App project.
+This document is the canonical source of truth for the Trading App's runtime architecture.
-It is a living document and MUST be updated at the conclusion of each development phase.
+It describes the system as it currently exists in its production-ready state.
-Provide the latest version of this file at the start of every new AI development session.
+Provide this file at the start of any AI session focused on troubleshooting, modification, or analysis.
 -->

-- **Version:** 2.0.0
+- **Version:** 1.0.0
 - **Status:** Production Ready
-- **Change Log (v2.0.0):** Completed Phase 4 and all planned development.
-The application is fully orchestrated and has an automated deployment script.
-- **Change Log (v1.5.0):** Completed Phase 3.
-Delivered end-to-end user features for Transactions (CRUD) and AI Chat.
-- **Change Log (v1.4.0):** Completed Phase 2.
-Integrated the Librarian RAG service and built the foundational React frontend shell.
-- **Change Log (v1.3.0):** Completed Phase 1.
-Implemented JWT-based authentication and CRUD endpoints for the backend user core.
-- **Change Log (v1.2.0):** Completed Phase 0, Step 0.2.
-Integrated Alembic for database migrations and defined initial SQLAlchemy models.
-- **Change Log (v1.1.0):** Completed Phase 0, Step 0.1.
-Established foundational project structure including directories, dependency management (`pyproject.toml`), and a multi-stage `Dockerfile`.
-- **Change Log (v1.0.0):** Initial blueprint creation.
-Establishes the full project scope, architecture, and phased implementation plan based on the analysis of the existing cloud ecosystem.

 ---

-## 1. System Overview & Core Purpose
+## 1. System Overview

-This project is to build the **Trading App**, a secure, user-facing web service that acts as the primary interface for an existing, sophisticated backend data pipeline and RAG (Retrieval-Augmented Generation) service.
+This system is a secure, user-facing web service that acts as the primary interface for an existing backend data pipeline and RAG (Retrieval-Augmented Generation) service.
+It provides users with features for portfolio management, trade journaling, and AI-powered analysis.

-Its purpose is not to reinvent the backend, but to **integrate seamlessly** into the existing production environment on the `shared-prod-vm-database` OCI VM.
-It will provide users with features for portfolio management, trade journaling, and AI-powered analysis while strictly adhering to the established architectural patterns of the ecosystem.
+The architecture is a containerized full-stack application, orchestrated by Docker Compose.
+It is designed for seamless integration into the existing `shared-prod-vm-database` cloud environment.

+### 1.1.
+Ecosystem Glossary
+- **The Trading App (This System):** The full-stack application described in this document.
+It is the **primary user interface** for portfolio data and AI-driven insights.
+It is a **consumer** of data from the Data Pipeline and the Librarian Service.
+- **The Data Pipeline (External Provider):** An existing, high-throughput system responsible for ingesting and persisting market data.
+The Trading App treats this as a **read-only source of truth** for market information (e.g., `ohlc`, `instruments`).
+- **The Librarian Service (External Provider):** The centralized, production-grade RAG API.
+The Trading App is a **thin client** to this service; all complex RAG query logic is offloaded to the Librarian.
+- **PgBouncer (Infrastructure):** The mandatory connection pooler for all PostgreSQL database interactions.
+All services, including the Trading App, **MUST** connect through it.

+---

-## 2. Guiding Principles
+## 2. Core Architecture & Principles

-These principles govern all development decisions and AI-generated code:
+### 2.1.
+Guiding Principles

-1.  **Ecosystem Integration:** Adhere to all documented patterns (PgBouncer, shared Docker network, etc.).
-The application is a guest in an existing system.
+1.  **Ecosystem Integration:** The application is a guest in a larger ecosystem.
+It **MUST** adhere to all documented patterns (PgBouncer, shared Docker network).
-2.  **Backend Robustness:** Prioritize a well-designed, secure, and testable API.
-The frontend can be simple initially but must be built on this solid foundation.

-## 3. Core Architecture
+2.  **API-Driven & Decoupled:** The frontend and backend are decoupled.
+The backend API is the **sole authority** on business logic and data state.
+The frontend is a pure-state renderer that reacts to the API.

+### 2.2.
+Architectural Diagram
-The Trading App is a containerized FastAPI application co-located with the existing database and services on a single VM.
+The Trading App is a containerized FastAPI application and React frontend, co-located with existing services on a single VM and connected via a shared Docker network.
+Nginx acts as a reverse proxy and secure entry point.

 ```
 +-------------------------------------------------------------------------+